thenewcircle/jsquiz/README.md

 Deploy all the files in the `dist` directory, and tell the students to point their browsers at the `index.html` file.

+## Writing or Modifying the Quiz

+The quiz engine, itself, is intended to be generic.
+Unless you're modifying the look-and-feel of the quiz, you should not need to change the CSS (in `quiz.less`), the HTML files, or the JavaScript (in `quiz.js`).

+The contents of the quiz, itself, are entirely contained within the `quiz.yml` in the `src` directory.
+This YAML file contains introductory front matter, wrap-up (final page) text, and the list of questions (with answers).

+The Gulp logic converts the YAML to JSON; then, it encodes it as Base64, writing the output to `quiz.dat`.
+This approach provides a simple anti-cheating roadblock.
+(A developer who's smart enough to download `quiz.dat`, figure out that it's Base64, and decode it is probably smart enough to do reasonably well on the quiz.)